szTheory/node-exiftool-ts/README.md

 ### Writing Metadata

-You can write metadata with `node-exiftool`.
+You can write metadata with `node-exiftool-ts`.
 The API is:
 `ep.writeMetadata(file:string, data:object, args:array)`,
 where `file` is a path to the file, `data` is metadata to add, e.g.,